xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 You can find more content related to NCS5500 including routing memory management, VRF, ACLs, Netflow following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).

+Edited in August 2018 to add a note on the lack of support of S-RTBH, and to fix an error pointed by Muffadal Presswala (thanks :) related to the behavior with eTCAM systems.
+{: .notice--info}

 ## S01E07 NCS5500 URPF Configuration and Impact on Scale

 ### Previously on "Understanding NCS5500 Resources"